 - Turmeric Powder

-The key to this dish পটলের খোসা বাটা, other than potoler khosa or pointed gourd peels is the quantity of garlic and green chilies that goes into it.
-It gives a delicious twist to the dish which masks the flavour of the veggie, which is often a deterrent to thos aren’t much of a fan of this veggie.
+The key to this dish, পটলের খোসা বাটা, other than potoler khosa or pointed gourd peels, is the quantity of garlic and green chillies that goes into it.
+It gives a delicious twist to the dish, which masks the flavour of the veggie, which is often a deterrent to those who aren’t much of a fan of this veggie.

 - Gather the peels and fleshy insides of the pointed gourd or potol.
 Here, I have also added the peels of potatoes and a young bottle gourd